tarantool/ansible-cartridge/examples/getting-started-app/README.md

 $ rm -rf cartridge-cli
 ```

-Now we have `getting-started-app` directory containing our test app.
+Now we have the `getting-started-app` directory containing our test application.

-Let's pack this app.
+Let's pack this application.
 First, install [Tarantool Cartridge CLI](https://github.com/tarantool/cartridge-cli):

 ```bash
 $ tarantoolctl rocks install cartridge-cli
 ```

-Then, just call
+Then, just call:

 ```bash
 .rocks/bin/cartridge pack rpm --version 1.0.0 ./getting-started-app
 ```

-Now, we have `getting-started-app-1.0.0-0.rpm` file in current directory.
+Now, we have the `getting-started-app-1.0.0-0.rpm` file in the current directory.
-The next step is to deploy this package on server and set up cluster.
+The next step is to deploy this package on a server and set up a cluster.

-## Pack test application on OS X
+### Packing on OS X

-Unfortunately, if you use OS X to develop application, you can't pack application on your local machine and then deploy it on RHEL or Debian.
+Unfortunately, if you use OS X to develop the application, you can't pack the
+application on your local machine and then deploy it on RHEL or Debian.
-The problem is that package would contain rocks (and `tarantool` binaries for Tarantool Enterprise) specific for OS X.
+The problem is that the package will contain rocks (and `tarantool` binaries
+in case of Tarantool Enterprise) specific for OS X.

-The workaround is to pack application in Vagrant VM:
+The workaround is to pack the application in a Vagrant VM:

-Create `Vagrantfile` from [this](#prepare-to-deploy) section.
+Create `Vagrantfile` from [this](#prepare-to-deploy) section and run:
-Run:

 ```bash
 $ vagrant up vm1